sahelyiyi/FederatedLearning/README.md

 For running your own primal and dual optimizers you can inherit a class from `class Optimizer` and `class Penalty` respectively.

-This Algorithm does not need any particular computational resource type and all the experiments have run in my own laptop, just the bottleneck could be RAM, if you have a dataset such that its network has a large number of nodes/edges, you might need to run this algorithm in a server with the needed RAM.
+This Algorithm does not need any computational resource type and all the experiments have run on my own laptop which is a standard macbook (Quad-Core Intel Core i5 and 8 GB RAM), just the bottleneck might be RAM, if you have a dataset such that its network has a large number of nodes/edges, you might need to run the algorithm in a system with the required RAM.

 ## Requirements